rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 To provide you with an alternative method for passing data from the server to the view, we will make page views update in real-time, by using CableReady.

-To do this, let's first generate a new channel by running:
+To do this, let's first generate a new channel by running the following:

 ```bash
 bundle exec rails generate channel LinkViews